JorgePe/pyb00st/linux.md

         setcap 'cap_net_raw,cap_net_admin+eip' `which gatttool`
 ```

-Or:
+or:
 ```
         sudo chmod u+s /usr/bin/hcitool
         sudo chmod u+s /usr/bin/gatttool
 ```

-I tried both and it didn't work.
+I tried both on my Ubuntu and it didn't work :(

-Also I've noticed that after a few runs my HCI device gets stalled and I need to
+Also I've noticed that sometimes, after a few runs my Ubuntu laptop, the HCI device gets
-reboot to fix it.
+stalled and I need to reboot to fix it.